DaaviidOC/Disease_Recognition_in_Plants/README.md

 We have developed a Streamlit application that allows users to upload their own plant images for diagnosis, where the application processes the image through our model and returns a diagnosis. </br>

-You can access the Streamlit app through the following [link](https://apppy-imjfpbdqng9ugjxumauper.streamlit.app/). </br>
+You can access the Streamlit app through the following [link](https://apppy-imjfpbdqng9ugjxumauper.streamlit.app/).
+Remember download the data before. </br>